 The walls of the city are said to be made of jasper, and the city itself is described as “pure gold, like clear glass.”
 As it happens, Bob Dylan once wrote a song of his own presumably inspired by the same passage of scripture, titled “City of Gold” (never officially released by him, but recorded by the Dixie Hummingbirds and featured on the soundtrack album for Dylan’s blockbuster movie, Masked & Anonymous).

 Now, the length and width of the New Jerusalem are each specified in Revelation as being “12,000 stadia,” a measurement which in modern terms is equal to 1380 miles.
 That’s a heckuva big city.
 In fact, when you think about it, that is a city big enough for billions of people to live in.
-Naturally, the population density would be affected by zoning regulations, building codes and the like; on these, however, John the Revelator is unforthcoming.
+Naturally, the population density would be affected by zoning regulations, building codes and the like; on these matters, however, John the Revelator is unforthcoming.

 I personally love the idea of heaven being a city.
 I know that some cherish the notion of an eternity of green valleys and quiet cottages, and I would certainly enjoy such environs on, say, a day-trip, but being a New Yorker by choice I find it difficult to imagine a satisfactory paradise without such things as 24-hour diners, a subway (a little cleaner and with air-conditioned platforms, mind you) and just a great conglomeration of everything within easy walking distance, and every kind of person imaginable.
 All of that minus the vice (as if that needs to be said).